Death of the Social Media Strategist: Overselling & Underperforming from the Start

 - How many potential customers can we reach? (calculate cost per customer)

-- How many customers did we activate? (how many came to our site as result of the offer/program/tweet // calculate cost per reach)
+- How many customers did we activate? (how many came to our site as a result of the offer/program/tweet // calculate cost per reach)

-- How many customers clicked the BUY NOW button. (pre-conversion metrics, so they expressed interest in your product // calculate cost per lead)
+- How many customers clicked the BUY NOW button? (pre-conversion metrics, so they expressed interest in your product // calculate cost per lead)

 - How many customers PAID YOU and COMPLETED THE TRANSACTION?
 BOOM.
 The golden measuring stick of ROI.
 DID THEY BUY IT? (calculate cost per conversion)